vexxoz/SMTimeCalc/README.md

 Time calculator that will show the break down of services done by consultant within a time window

-Java Version - Original objected-oriented implementation PHP Version -  adapted implementation for the web
+Java Version - Original objected-oriented implementation Javascript Version -  adapted implementation for the web